Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     $ cd mythical-mysfits-eks/workshop-1-k8s
     ```

 5. Setup the credentials in Cloud9.
-Run the below script to associate the instance role
+Run the below script to associate the instance role.
+This script will assign an IAM role to your instance.

     ```
     $ export AWS_DEFAULT_REGION=ap-southeast-1